-The beacon under test shall either be placed outside on level ground with a clear view of the sky, or in the test chamber with the simulator as appropriate.
-Note if using a simulator, then great care shall be taken to ensure that the beacon under test cannot also receive signals from overhead GNSS satellite constellations.
+The beacon under test shall either be placed outside ~~on level ground~~ with a clear view of the sky in its normal operational configuration, or in the test chamber with the GNSS simulator as appropriate.
+Note if using a GNSS simulator, then great care shall be taken to ensure that the beacon under test cannot also receive signals from overhead GNSS satellite constellations.

-The beacon under test shall be connected to the data logger and the simulator shall be turned on (if applicable).
-The beacon shall then be turned on and shall be left on for a period of between 12 hours and 12 hours plus 15 minutes (this period may be less if using a simulator and jumping time ahead).
-During this entire time the output of the GNSS receiver shall be monitored by the data logger and the received sentences shall be time stamped and stored for subsequent analysis.
-During the test the data shall be monitored on a regular basis to ensure that the correct NMEA or equivalent proprietary sentences are being time stamped and recorded.
-At the end of the time period the beacon and all the test equipment shall be turned off.
+The beacon under test shall be connected to the data logger, and the GNSS simulator shall be turned on (if applicable).
+The beacon shall then be turned on and shall be left on for a test period of between 12 hours and 12 hours plus 15 minutes (this period may be less if using a GNSS simulator and jumping time ahead).
+During this entire time-test period, the output of the GNSS receiver Receiver shall be monitored by the data logger and the received data sentences shall be time stamped and stored for subsequent analysis.
+During the test the data shall be monitored on a regular basis to ensure that the correct NMEA or equivalent proprietary data sentences are being time stamped and recorded.
+At the end of the time-test period, the beacon and all the test equipment shall be turned off.

-A.3.9.8.8A.3.8.8.8 Data Analysis
+A.3.8.8.8A.3.8.8.9 Data Analysis